priamus-lab/ReUse/README.md

 ```

 ### set variables in the main.py
-from line 3 to 8 in main.py
+from line 8 to 16 in main.py

 ```
-area = ""                                                     #Set the name of the study area, i.e. "europa" path_agb = "Data/{}/agb.tif".format(area)                     #leave like this
+area = "area-name"                                                  #i.e., "europa"
+path_agb = "Data/{}/agb.tif".format(area)                           #leave like this
-path_sentinel = ""                                            #Set the path for the Sentinel Data, i.e. "Data/{}/sentinel/2018/4/3/".format(area)
-compute_haralick = True                                       #If False, you will not compute haralick features that are important in the machine learning implementations strategy = "DL"                                               # Set "ML" or "DL" model = "UNet"                                                # Set "Paper1" or "Paper2" or "UNet".
-Note that "ML" goes with "Paper1" or "Paper2" and "DL" only with "UNet"
+path_sentinel = "sentinel2-path"                                    #i.e.,"Data/{}/sentinel/2018/4/3/".format(area)
+strategy = "DL"                                                     #choose one of the following: "ML", "DL", model = "UNet-Paper2"                                               #choose one of the following: "Paper1", "Paper2", "UNet", "UNet-Paper2" goal = "inference"                                                  #choose one of the following: "training","error-with-cv","inference" raster_src_uri = path_agb                                           #band path to be used for reprojecting raster_dst_uri = "Results/area-inference/name-prediction.tif"       #path to save predictions
 ```

 ### add folders to the project